google/WebFundamentals/src/site/getting-started/multi-screen/index.markdown

 Using this flow really helps you in the early stages of your project as you can quickly see how it would look across devices.

-If you have real device even better, you can ... [todo]
+If you have real device even better, you can hook up the Chrome Devtools to ensure that you are always testing how it works in the real world.

 {% include modules/takeaway.liquid title="Key Takeaway" list=page.key-takeaways.test-page %}

 ## Flesh out the page with content

-Especially for sites, we believe that the content is the most important aspect.
+We believe that the content is the most important aspect.
 So let's design for the content and not let the design dictate the content.
 In this lesson we will present a simple linear layout using [Micro-reflow](link) concepts.